doesdev/http-lite/README.md

 > A minimalistic take on Node's `http` module

+## Nope, unable to get any real gains in js land

 This module is primarily an exercise to see if there are any gains to be had in js land with the current built in `http` server stuff.
 I suppose that would be best done in node source, but for now I'm just patching stuff here.
 If I find